verbling/kickq-vitals/README.md

 * **Argument**: `fn` **Type**: `Function(Object)` **Default**: **Required!**
 * **Argument**: `optInterval` **Type**: `Number` **Default**: `300000` milliseconds (5')

 By invoking the `listen()` function Kickq Vitals starts collecting data and invokes the callback in the defined or default interval.
+The interval time affects any listeners that hook on `listen()`, the latest listener with an interval value overwrites all.

 #### vitals.listen() Callback Data Object